Photo Credit: shutterstock

 Sooner or later, every brand will have a moment of truth – a time when something goes horribly, inexplicably wrong.
 And that’s when they need to have their crisis PR team ready to mobilize at a moment’s notice.
-Take, for example, the blowback that United Airlines is now getting on social media for its refusal to let two teenage girls wear leggings aboard one of their flights.
-Or the earlier example of McDonald’s getting hacked and sending out a tweet that appeared to insult President Trump.
+Take, for example, the blowback that United Airlines got on social media for its refusal to let two teenage girls wear leggings aboard one of their flights.
+Or the earlier example of McDonald’s getting hacked and sending out a tweet that appeared to insult former President Trump.
 Those are both times when real-time damage control matter.
 Don’t think that people won’t notice – they most assuredly will.

 #4: The 24/7 help desk

 By monitoring social media on a regular basis, your customer service team can help out customers when they’re having problems with your product.
 This is a favorite tactic of hospitality brands – if a hotel guest is tweeting about the view from the room, it’s time to go into action.
 Or if a restaurant guest is sending out Instagram photos of a botched delivery order, it’s also time to spring into motion.